A Benchmark Library for Distributed Power System Analysis and Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{entralized} frameworks have long served as the dominant approach for modeling and solving large-scale power system problems, including optimal power flow (OPF) and security-constrained unit commitment.
+\IEEEPARstart{C}{entralized} frameworks have long served as the dominant approach for modeling and solving large-scale power system problems, including optimal power flow (OPF), planning, control, and unit commitment.
 A key enabler behind the success and widespread adoption of centralized optimization and analysis in power systems is the availability of standardized benchmark test cases and libraries.
-Among these, MATPOWER has emerged as a widely accepted benchmark tool, offering consistent, well-structured data for centralized OPF studies ~\cite{zimmerman2010matpower}.
-Its role in enabling reproducibility, fair performance comparisons, and methodological development has been fundamental to the evolution of centralized power system optimization and analysis.
+Among these, MATPOWER has emerged as a widely accepted benchmark tool, offering standard data for centralized studies~\cite{zimmerman2010matpower,coffrin2018powermodels}.
+Its role in enabling reproducibility, fair performance comparisons, and methodological development has been fundamental to the evolution of centralized power system analysis.

-For centralized OPF studies, for instance, \cite{lavaei2011zero} proposed convex relaxations for AC OPF and validated their results on MATPOWER test cases. \cite{molzahn2019survey} provided a comprehensive review of relaxation techniques for OPF, with all benchmarks sourced from MATPOWER. \cite{coffrin2015qc} introduced QC relaxation for OPF using MATPOWER data.
-More recently, \cite{7552584} developed robust optimization methods for corrective control under uncertainty, relying on MATPOWER cases for validation. \cite{coffrin2014nesta} proposed the NESTA archive to enrich MATPOWER with more realistic data, yet retained full MATPOWER compatibility.
-These works and many more underscore the importance of a common, reliable data standard—facilitated by MATPOWER—that allows researchers to validate and compare centralized optimization algorithms under consistent and reproducible conditions.
+For centralized studies, for instance, {the work in}~\cite{lavaei2011zero} proposed convex relaxations for AC OPF and validated {the} results on MATPOWER test cases. {The survey in}~\cite{molzahn2019survey} provided a comprehensive review of relaxation techniques for OPF, with all benchmarks sourced from MATPOWER. {The work in}~\cite{coffrin2015qc} introduced QC relaxation for OPF using MATPOWER data.
+More recently, {the work in}~\cite{7552584} developed robust optimization methods for corrective control under uncertainty, with validation using MATPOWER cases. {The NESTA archive in}~\cite{coffrin2014nesta} {enriched} MATPOWER with more realistic data {while retaining} full MATPOWER compatibility.
+These works, and many more, underscore the importance of a common, reliable data standard facilitated by MATPOWER, which enables researchers to validate and compare centralized algorithms under consistent and reproducible conditions.